The Step-By-Step Guide to Link Pruning

 In one case, Google contacted a site owner following an organized effort to remove links, giving encouragement in that direction.
 Ranking improvements to sites undergoing link removal will be gradual as the updated link profile is propagated throughout Google’s index.

 Low-quality links provided an artificial ranking inflation.
 The same effect in today’s post-Penguin environment can only be achieved by attracting quality organic links.
-To achieve the best results, perform link pruning in concert with a Google-guideline complicit link building campaign.
+To achieve the best results, perform link pruning in concert with a link building campaign that adheres to Google’s guidelines.

 This guide only covers the practice of link pruning.
 For link building practices and link magnet generation, consult the following resources: